-AWSNA is a recognized accrediting agency of The International Council Advancing Independent School Accreditation (ICAISA) and the National Council for Private School Accreditation, authorized to accredit Waldorf schools.
+AWSNA is a recognized accrediting agency of The International Council Advancing Independent School Accreditation (ICAISA) and the National Council for Private School Accreditation (NCPSA), authorized to accredit Waldorf schools.
 We work with fourteen other leading regional accrediting agencies to offer joint accreditation for our member schools.
 Approximately 75% of accredited Waldorf schools pursue a dual- or triple-accreditation.

 What is Accreditation?

 The accreditation process is a qualitative assessment of a school’s congruence between its stated mission, the AWSNA Principles for Waldorf Schools, and the AWSNA Policies and Practices for Waldorf Schools.
 Congruence is determined by observation, interviews, and document review.

 To become accredited, schools are expected to demonstrate congruence as described above through a process that involves self-study (reflection) and peer review.
 The period of self-study culminates in a self-study report.
 Peer review is the process by which congruence is evaluated.

 The self-study and its material outcome, the report, are conducted with participation by all constituent groups in a school over a 2 year period.
 As outlined below, the self-study process is meant to bring awareness, understanding, and clarity to all members of the school community regarding the identity and mission of the school; to affirm that the school’s policies and practices support this mission; and to determine congruence with the AWSNA Principles for Waldorf schools and the AWSNA Policies and Practices for Waldorf Schools.
 The Accreditation process is a continuation of the Associate Member Self Study Process and is intended to facilitate and support ongoing school improvement and development.
 Like with any living organism, this is an ongoing task the never ends.